 Another smart time to raise your rates is on the anniversary of your partnership with that client.
 Since you’ve worked for them for over a year or more, your worth in their eyes has increased.

 You’ve learned more about them, their mission, what they’re looking for, what their needs are and for these reasons you need to increase your prices to reflect this (which also makes this a key negotiating point).

 You’re also much more experienced than you were a year ago; you’ve honed your skills, learned new techniques and now deserve to be compensated for this.

-It’s hard for freelancers to adjust the lens through which they see themselves, but you’ve grown as a solopreneur and now it’s time to adjust your vision to get paid what you’re worth.
+It’s hard for freelancers to adjust the lens through which they see themselves, but you’ve grown as a freelancer and now it’s time to adjust your vision to get paid what you’re worth.
 This is something I’m still working on myself!